Rzhuuu/Udacity-A-B-testing-final-project/README.md

 |Retention|Probability of payment, given enroll:|	0.53|
 |Net Conversion|Probability of payment, given click| 0.109313|

+**Measuring Variability:**

+Estimate the standard deviation analytically for each metric selected as an evaluation metric.

 Below is a scaled-downed version of metrics:

 |Item|	Estimator|